 On average, Commission staff issues 250-300 written informal advisory opinions to judges each year.
-Despite the COVID-19 pandemic, judges continued to request this essential service of the Commission.
-In 2021, the Commission staff issued 247 confidential written informal advisory opinions that were reviewed and approved by the Commission, slightly up from the 238 opinions rendered by Commission staff in 2020.
+In 2022, the Commission staff issued 283 confidential written informal advisory opinions that were reviewed and approved by the Commission, up from the 247 opinions rendered by Commission staff in 2021.
 The most common areas of inquiry continue to be questions relating to recusals, participating in civic and charitable activities, providing recommendation letters, and engaging in political conduct.
-No new published formal advisory opinions were issued in 2021.
+One new published formal advisory opinion was issued in 2022 regarding whether foster care payments need to be reported as income on judges' Canon 6 Forms.

 Each year, Commission staff also participates in a number of training programs for judges, judicial officers and others.
-Despite continuing challenges presented by the COVID-19 pandemic, Commission staff provided training at eight conferences for judges, judicial officers and Judicial Branch personnel.
-During 2021, Commission staff was able to resume this training in person.
+In 2022, Commission staff provided training at approximately ten conferences for judges, judicial officers, and Judicial Branch personnel.